asdfjkl/pgn2dcg/README.md

 count right-upward.

 Below we list the meaning of the bits of the two bytes.
-We use Big Endian encoding, i.e. 0 denotes the hightest bit.
+We use Big Endian encoding, i.e. bit position 0 denotes the hightest bit.

 Move encoding